AlienZhang1996/S2WAT/README.md

 ### Datasets

-The datasets of content images and style images are as follow:
+The datasets of content images and style images are as follows:

 |                  Content Dataset                  |                     Style Dataset                      |
 | :-----------------------------------------------: | :----------------------------------------------------: |